We believe that education must be directed toward the development of the whole person: body, mind, heart, and spirit.

 Brotherhood at GJA

 As part of our whole-child approach to education our students learn to think critically, to engage academically, and to value their intellect as a unique and precious gift.
 Our single-sex program focuses young men on supportive, engaging academic and social development at the most critical time in their lives.
-During grades four through eight, the newly emerging person must be given the challenge, direction, and guidance necessary to approach the world with a confident sense of self.
+The newly emerging person must be given the challenge, direction, and guidance necessary to approach the world with a confident sense of self.
 Therefore, the educational process should extend beyond the classroom.
 Thus, in concert with developing confidence in academic abilities, the students will learn from and interact with peers and teachers of diverse racial and ethnic backgrounds.
 No matter the differences the boys find in themselves, all students past, present and future at GJA are brothers.

 Creating a family culture that supports emotional growth creates caring, sympathetic leaders.
 Our alumni become young men who are quick to lend support in complicated situations, who have the emotional intelligence to read people and use what they learn to succeed.
-Spending five years with a class of brothers positions the boys at GJA uniquely to hone their abilities to listen, think creatively and be empathetic, the hallmarks of the world’s best leaders.
+Spending their middle school years with a class of brothers positions the boys at GJA uniquely to hone their abilities to listen, think creatively and be empathetic, the hallmarks of the world’s best leaders.